shahishnujr/stress_estimator-using-FSL/README.md

-# Stress Predictor IoT & AI System
+# Stress Predictor using few shot learning

 This project is an **IoT-enabled health monitoring system** that predicts user stress levels based on real-time physiological sensor data (blood pressure, heart rate, SpO₂).
 The system uses a custom-trained Prototypical Network (ProtoNet) deep learning model and provides a user-friendly web interface for monitoring and prediction.